typedb/typedb-docs/02-clients/02-console.md

 The above example creates a database with name `typedb`, lists all databases an the server, defines a schema for the database created earlier, then inserts an instance of `person` type into the database.

+### Non-interactive mode

+#### Command line arguments example

-The following example achieves the same results but with the `typedb2` database name via command line arguments.
+The following example achieves the same results as the previous one but with the `typedb2` database name and via command line arguments.

 <!-- test-ignore -->
 ```typeql